MOGI-ROS/Week-9-10-Simple-arm/README.md

   </joint>
 ```

-Add the new joints to the ROS control
+Add the new joints to the ROS control:
 ```xml
     <joint name="virtual_roll_joint">
       <command_interface name="position">